Best IoT Wearables

 This device enables travelers to have smooth uninterrupted conversations in more than a dozen languages and 42 dialects from around the world.
 It is equipped with powerful sensors to detect voice from 8 feet.
 Additionally, Ambassador earphones are connected to the app for extended functionality—group conversations, lecturing, conference calls, etc.

 Ambassador helps travelers not to get lost in translation.
+Leaf’s Safer wearable helps not to get into troubles, or rather get away with ones if they happen.

 This piece of smart jewelry combines a location tracker, emergency button and navigation to the nearest hospital or police station.
 The pendant was designed for those who travel alone and may find themselves in an unsafe situation.
 In this case, double-clicking on an SOS button immediately sends a notification with the exact location of the user to his or her guardian.